kendelljoseph/getspreadsheet/README.md

 getspreadsheet
 ==============

-JavaScript Code to get a Google Spreadsheet (using a key) using Ajax
+JavaScript Code to get a Google Spreadsheet using Ajax